Upgrading

 • If they are not the same version but are in the supported range, processing continues and a warning is recorded in the application object's debug log (if enabled).

-For more information about the debug log, see Task 7: Debug logging in "Configuring the TPP adaptable driver."
+For more information about the debug log, see Task 7: Debug logging in "Using TPP certificates and application objects."

 • If they are out of the supported range (two or more versions too old or new), the driver stops processing and returns an error to TPP.